Amaralesco/TCP-Comm/README.md

 ## Overview

 Dive into the world of TCP client-server connections with this hands-on learning exercise in C++.
 Explore the fundamental concepts of network programming by creating a simple Client-Server application using TCP sockets.
+You can find my solution inside the repository, but here you can find the full list of objectives.

 ## Main Objectives